Synthetixio/synthetix-subgraph/README.md

 The subgraph can also be found on The Graph’s decentralized network **[here](https://thegraph.com/explorer/subgraph?id=0xde910777c787903f78c89e7a0bf7f4c435cbb1fe-0&view=Overview)**.

 The decentralized network supports pinning versions.
 Subgraphs on the decentralized network can only query data on mainnet.
+The latest version available on the decentralized network may not always be synchronized with the latest version on the hosted service.

 ## Usage